ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/00-overview.md

 - Reads full story-card snapshots and diffs from AI Dungeon's live data stream.
 - Tracks the current adventure, current tail action, and current live action count.
-- Writes reserved Ultrascripts cards back through captured AI Dungeon mutation templates via a serialized write queue.
+- Writes reserved Ultrascripts cards back via direct, hardcoded GraphQL `SaveQueueStoryCard` mutations authenticated with the captured session token, all funneled through a serialized write queue.
-- Emits a `ultrascripts:heartbeat` card that advertises protocol information and the currently mounted modules.
+- Emits a `ultrascripts:heartbeat` card the moment an adventure or scenario loads (turn-0 included), advertising protocol information and the currently mounted modules.
 - Routes `ultrascripts:state:<name>` cards to the modules that declared those state names.
 - Processes a two-way request/response channel using `ultrascripts:out` and `ultrascripts:in:<module>` cards.
 - Persists module enabled state in extension storage and replays cached state to freshly mounted modules.